-Editor’s note: We’re making every effort to provide you with the most up-to-date information regarding closures.
-Currently, Seattle-area museums are closed until further notice.
-Find out how to visit many of these spots virtually instead.
+Editor’s note: We’re making every effort to provide you with the most up-to-date information regarding reopenings.
+Although many of the Seattle-area museums are reopening this month, they have limited hours and exhibits, and many of the museums on this list remain closed.

 Museums About History